Levdbas/support-hours/README.txt

 3. Overview page where all activities are listed.

 == Changelog ==

+= 1.6.3 =
+* Compatibility check with new WP version
+* Compatibility check with PHP 8
+* Code cleanup

 = 1.6.2 =
 * Compatibility check with new WP version